What is Shop Insurance?

 Shop Insurance Premium Calculator

-How to File Claim for a Shop Insurance Policy?
+How to File a Claim for a Shop Insurance Policy?

 - The first and foremost thing is to inform the insurance provider within 24 hours of loss or damage.